Vladimir-csp/uwsm/README.md

 > `feat!: ...`, etc.).

 > [!IMPORTANT]
-> v0.19.x introduced some breaking changes:
+> v0.20.x finishes a set of breaking changes:
 >
 > - Various resources (config, environment, and runtime files) are consolidated
 >   into `uwsm` subdirs.
-Warnings will be issued for encountered old paths, and
->   v0.20.0 will drop them.
-Please migrate.
+Old paths no longer considered.
-> - Automatic finalization mechanism: it removes the necessity to run
+> - Automatic finalization mechanism: existing plugins will no longer prevent
->   `uwsm finalize` in compositors which put variables to systemd activation
->   environment themselves. v0.20.0 will stop preventing compositors from doing
->   that.
-To test this behavior in v0.19.1 export `UWSM_AUTOFINALIZE_TEST=true`
->   (in shell profile or environment.d).
+>   compositors from signaling unit readiness and putting vars in activation
+>   environments.
 More about the algorithm in
 >   [second installation section](#2-service-startup-notification-and-vars-set-by-compositor)

 > [!NOTE]